 The right to counsel is extremely important.
 An experienced Minnesota DWI lawyer will tell you the ramifications of your testing decision and will tell you how to challenge any test obtained by the State.
 You have the right to arrange for an additional test, to be administered by a person of your own choosing, and an experienced Minnesota DWI attorney will inform you how to arrange for your independent test while you are still at the police station!

-Chemical Testing: If you have been arrested for drunk driving in Minnesota, the police have the right to ask you to submit to chemical testing to determine your blood alcohol concentration after you have been arrested for drunk driving.
+Chemical Testing: If you have been arrested for drunk driving in Minnesota, the police have the right to ask a person arrested for DWI to submit to chemical testing to determine your blood alcohol concentration after you have been arrested for drunk driving.
 The refusal to submit to testing is a crime, carrying the same criminal penalties as a gross misdemeanor drunk driving offense.
 Refusal also carries a longer license revocation penalty.
 As a Minnesota DWI attorney it is my opinion that it is never advisable to refuse to submit to chemical testing at the police station or hospital.

 The three types of chemical testing used in Minnesota are: breath; blood; or urine.
 The police have the right to choose which of these three tests are initially offered to the individual under arrest.